percona/pmm-doc/docs/platform/dbaas.md

 ## Unregister a Kubernetes cluster

-!!! attention
+> **Attention**
-    A kubernetes cluster can't be unregistered if there DB clusters associated with it.
+> A kubernetes cluster can't be unregistered if there DB clusters associated with it.

 1. Click *Unregister*.